AiJared/Python-RoadMap/OOP_Basics/basics_readme.md

 #### Abstract Class and Abstract Methods

  - An abstract class cannot be instantiated directly.
  - It contains **abstract methods** which are methods that must be implemented by any class that inherits the abstract class.
+Check out the implementation in the file **abc.py**